Catalytic Capital for African Enterprises

 Why Africa.
 Why Now.

-Over the next 25 years, 60 million new job seekers will enter the African workforce every single year.
+By 2040, more than 20 million people will enter the African workforce every single year.
 The continent currently produces roughly 3 million formal jobs per year.
-That is a structural shortfall of 57 million jobs, annually, for a generation.
+That is a structural shortfall of 17 million jobs, annually, for a generation.

 SMEs are the only solution capable of absorbing that demand at scale.
 They already employ 80% of Africa's workforce.
-But 4 in 5 African small businesses cannot access the capital they need at the moment it would change their trajectory.
-And 7 in 10 fail or remain stagnant within their first two years.
+But they face a $331 billion capital gap, and 7 in 10 fail or remain stagnant within their first two years.

-Annual jobs gap across Sub-Saharan Africa.
+Jobs must be created annually across Sub-Saharan Africa to absorb workforce growth.
 The difference between an SME that fails in its first two years and one that survives, grows, and hires is access to the right capital at the right time.
 This is where we operate.

 Africa receives a fraction of global investment capital, despite representing 18% of the world's population and the youngest workforce on Earth.
 Yet billions are flowing into African enterprises each year, and the trajectory is accelerating.
 Africa's capital markets are following the same curve that transformed India's investment ecosystem over the past decade.